tommason14/personal-site/articles/JSBasics.md

 Note that a function is passed as an argument in the forEach loop anonymously: it is only used for looping through that particular array at that time.
 You can also define a function outside and pass it into the forEach loop, and continue to use it anywhere.

-An important note is that .forEach calls the function implicitly over every item in the array - it is not called by the user.
-Also .forEach takes 3 arguments:
+An important note is that forEach calls the function implicitly over every item in the array - it is not called by the user.
+Also, forEach takes 3 arguments:
   1. item
   2. index
   3. array it is called upon (redundant really)